freenandes/freenandes.github.io/src/content/base/01-welcome.md

 To pan around, simply

-- Click & Drag
+- Click/Tap & Drag

 To zoom in or zoom out, try

-- Scroll Up/Down
+- Scrolling Up/Down
-- Keys +/-
+- Keyboard Keys +/-

 </div>